Vochsel/vochsel_wiki/houdini.md

 ### Access PyObject attribute variables

-Contrary to initial logic, pyobject variables is done through a `.` operator.
+Contrary to initial logic, pyobject variables are accessed through a `.` operator.
 It also works fine if normally illegal variable tokens are in the variable name.
 E.g.

 A PyObject attribute named `test_data` containing:
 ```python